abbasudo/laravel-purity/index.md

 Laravel Purity is an elegant and efficient filtering and sorting package for Laravel, designed to simplify complex data filtering and sorting logic.
 By simply adding `filter()` to your Eloquent query, you can add the ability for frontend users to apply filters.

 Features :
-- Verios filter methods
+- Various filter methods
-- Filter by relation coulmns
+- Filter by relation columns
 - Custom filters
 - Multi-column sort